 - “Have visited many times – a beautiful and atmospheric city with great culture and shopping” Susan R from Colchester, April 2017.

 - Margaret B from Lancaster liked best “the range of actvities, shopping, dining out, history and lots of places of interest in the surrounding area”, April 2017.

-- After her stay in April 2017, Jan B from Ashby-de-la-Zouch liked best “city of heritage, architecture and the Rows and just walking down some of the smaller roads with interesting shops etc.” and she recommends a walk around the walls.
+- After her stay in April 2017, Jan B from Ashby-de-la-Zouch liked best “city of heritage, architecture and the Rows and just walking down some of the smaller roads with interesting shops etc.”

 - Coral H from Australia liked “How well the city has been preserved and how clean and tidy the city is.
 Love all the history of the place” and wrote “The hop on hop off bus with cruise on the river was very good” April 2017.

 - Chris P from Wolverhampton liked best the “variety of non-chain shops, canal, walls, gardens, walks.
 Good base for visiting elsewhere” February 2017.

 - Lindsay B from Liverpool liked best “city walls, cathedral and range of shops” when they stayed in December 2016.

 - “Lovely historic centre, everything was within walking distance” Michael W from Whitley Bay, October 2016.

 - Michael and Gloria C from Brighton liked best the zoo and cathedral when they stayed in September 2016.

 - Gemma H from Bromley “really liked Grosvenor Park” August 2016.